 Time Off Primer

-Use the information in this topic to learn how WFM processes time off and how to configure it to suit the needs of your workforce and contact center.
+In this topic, find information that you can use, in conjunction with the details in Workforce Management Web for Supervisors Help and Workforce Management Web for Agents Help, to learn about how WFM processes time off and how to configure and use it to suit the needs of your workforce and contact center.

 This topic contains the following sections: